zpl-zak/papers/README.md

 This content tries to teach or present a thought using the [Takahashi method](https://en.wikipedia.org/wiki/Takahashi_method) of presentation.
 It focuses on explaining the problem slide-by-slide.

-I use [sent](https://tools.suckless.org/sent/) to display my presentations.
+I use a fork of [sent](https://tools.suckless.org/sent/) stored in my [bsd-dotfiles](https://github.com/zaklaus/bsd-dotfiles/) repo to display my presentations.

 ### c) Topics